 Can You Drink ACV Shots on an Empty Stomach?

-Research suggests, it is preferable to take this tonic on an empty stomach, following a fast, as it optimizes the health benefits and enhances the digestive process.
+Research suggests, it is preferable to take this tonic on an empty stomach, while intermittent fasting, as it optimizes the health benefits and enhances the digestive process.
 Thus, the possibilities of acid reflux and bloating are minimized, and the effect of appetite suppression can take place.
-(6)

 What Is the Best Time to Drink ACV: Morning or Night?